CyberTrackerConservation/ctdoc/_pages/smart/_user-manual-8.md

 </table>

 #### 8.6.4.
 Change project
 The **Change project** option provides a simple way to change the current project.
 Normally this would require exiting the project and returning to the main screen.
 However, by placing the option here as well, it works within Kiosk mode.
-TODO: see section on kiosk mode.
+See section 4.
 <table>
 <tr>
 <td><img width="50%" src="{{ site.baseurl }}/assets/smart/image13.png" /></td>